-Petitioner Coherus Biosciences, Inc. ("Petitioner") filed a petition (Paper 1, "Pet.") to institute an inter partes review of claims 1-10 (the "challenged claims") of U.S. Patent No. 8,163,522 B1 (Exhibit 1001, "the '522 patent").
-See 35 U.S.C. §§ 311-319.
-Patent Owner Hoffman-LaRoche Inc. ("Patent Owner"), filed a Preliminary Response.
-Paper 9 ("Prelim.
+Petitioner Coherus Biosciences, Inc. ("Petitioner") requests an inter partes review of claims 1-36 of U.S. Patent No. 8,063,182 B1 ("the '182 patent").
+Paper 1 ("Pet.").
+Hoffmann-LaRoche Inc. ("Patent Owner") filed a Preliminary Response.
+Paper 7 ("Prelim.
 Resp.").

 We have authority to determine whether to institute an inter partes review.
-See 35 U.S.C. § 314(b); 37 C.F.R.
-42.4(a).
-To institute an inter partes review, we must determine that the information presented in the Petition shows "a reasonable likelihood that the petitioner would prevail with respect to at least 1 of the claims challenged in the petition."
+35 U.S.C. § 314(b); 37 C.F.R. § 42.4(a).
+We may not institute an inter partes review "unless . . . there is a reasonable likelihood that the petitioner would prevail with respect to at least 1 of the claims challenged in the petition."
 35 U.S.C. § 314(a).
-For the reasons set forth below, we conclude that Petitioner has not established a reasonable likelihood that it would prevail in showing the unpatentability of any challenged claim of the '522 patent.
-Therefore, we do not institute an inter partes review for any challenged claim of the '522 patent.
+Applying that standard, for the reasons set forth below, we decline to institute an inter partes review because the Petitioner has not shown a reasonable likelihood that it would prevail in establishing the unpatentability of any challenged claim.